Amazon launches delivery to cars in Chicago

 The in-car service is available in 37 cities, including Chicago, and free for Prime Members, the company announced on Tuesday.

-While the service may keep packages more secure, as Amazon said it has taken steps to ensure privacy, some Chicagoans are mixed about the new option.
+While the service may keep packages more secure, as Amazon said it has taken steps to ensure privacy.

+"The benefit is primarily for the customer," said Alyssa Bronikowski, an Amazon spokeswoman.
+"We are always innovating on behalf of our customers and this is something we heard from them and we always want to provide convenient shipping options and we want to make sure they can receive their deliveries in the most convenient way."

 Customers would need to download the Amazon Key App and link their Amazon account with their connected car service account, then confirm and register a delivery location.
 Once the set-up is complete, customers can shop on Amazon.com and select the "in-car" delivery option at checkout.